Orteko/rcubevacation/README.txt

 If Roundcube's main DSN is somehow affected by an SQL injection bug, no damage can be done to the actual maildelivery.
 Using a dedicated DSN is optional, the plugin works fine with the main DSN.

+Aliases are not supported as the implemention in vacation.pl is specific for postfixadmin.
+You can however change the source code so it matches your setup.
+This is beyond the scope of this driver.

 None Driver